infracost/actions/README.md

                                        --behavior update
     ```

-4. 🎉 That's it!
+5. 🎉 That's it!
 Send a new pull request to change something in Terraform that costs money.
 You should see a pull request comment that gets updated, e.g. the 📉 and 📈 emojis will update as changes are pushed!

     If there are issues, check the GitHub Actions logs and [this page](https://www.infracost.io/docs/troubleshooting/).

+6. Follow [the docs](https://www.infracost.io/usage-file) if you'd also like to show cost for of usage-based resources such as AWS Lambda or S3.
+The usage for these resources are fetched from CloudWatch/cloud APIs and used to calculate an estimate.

 ## Examples